dscroft/liascript_sqli/sql_injection/sql.md

 However, if the query is vulnerable to SQL injection then an attacker can use the time that it for that success or failure message to appear to determine the contents of the database.

-For example, SQL queries that will wait 1 second if the first letter of the password on the first row is between A and M. By timing the response from the server the attacker can determine if the passwords starts A-M or N-Z.
+- E.g. SQL queries that will wait 1 second depending on the result.

+  - If the first letter of the password on the first row is between A and M.
+- By timing the response from the server the attacker can determine if the passwords starts A-M or N-Z.

-Repeat with A-F and so on until the first letter is revealed.
+  - Repeat with A-F and so on until the first letter is revealed.
-Repeat for second letter until whole password is revealed.
+  - Repeat for second letter until whole password is revealed.
-Repeat for every row for every password.
+  - Repeat for every row for every password.
-Repeat for every column for complete table.
+  - Repeat for every column for complete table.
-Repeat for every table for complete database.
+  - Repeat for every table for complete database.

-This would obviously be a slow process but it is very possible and more importantly is achievable with cybersecurity/hacking tools that can automatically identify explore the vulnerable query and automatically perform this data exflitration.
+This would obviously be a slow process but it is very possible.
+More importantly it is achievable with cybersecurity/hacking tools that can automatically identify explore the vulnerability and perform this data exflitration.

+- So any SQLi vulnerability anywhere in your system is potentially a complete compromise of your database.

 ## Solutions